disel-espol/KV-replay/README.md

 ==================================================================
 Overview
 --------
-YCSB-replay is a project to improve the Yahoo!
+YCSB-replay is a project to extend the Yahoo!
 Cloud System Benchmark (YCSB) by including the option to reproduce a realistic workload by reading a file of traces.

 Links about Yahoo!
 Cloud System Benchmark (YCSB)
 -----